 - 2. Pavane

-The rhythm is based on a slow processional Spanish court dance called a pavane.
+The rhythm of Fauré’s Pavane is based on a slow processional Spanish court dance of the same name.
 Fauré dedicated this piece to his patron Elisabeth comtesse Greffulhe an inspiration for the duchesse de Guermantes in Marcel Proust’s novel À la recherche du temps perdu.
-The lyrics were written by Robert de Montesquiou who inspired a character the Baron de Charlus in the same novel.
+The lyrics were written by Robert de Montesquiou who inspired the character Baron de Charlus in the same novel.
 One can hear the same elegant pacing in Maurice Ravel’s Pavane.

 It’s Lindor!
 It’s Tircis! and all our vanquishers!